kubeshop/kusk-gateway/.github/ISSUE_TEMPLATE/enhancement.md

 A clear and concise description of what you want to happen, and why.

 **Additional context**
-Add any other context, CLI input/output, etc. about the enhancement here.
+Add any other context about the enhancement here.